 Qualifying Vanguard clients can contribute to a Roth individual retirement account.
 They can also convert assets to a Roth IRA from a non-Roth IRA (that is, a traditional IRA, SEP-IRA, or SIMPLE IRA).
-Here are some terms used in discussing Roth IRAs, along with brief explanations about how Vanguard will report certain IRA transactions for the 2013 tax year:
+Here are some terms used in discussing Roth IRAs, along with brief explanations about how Vanguard will report certain IRA transactions for the 2016 and 2017 tax years:

 While our representatives are qualified to provide information about Vanguard funds and services, they aren't tax experts able to provide tax advice.
 We recommend you consult a qualified tax professional for specific guidance about your situation.

 Vanguard reports contributions to all types of IRAs on IRS Form 5498, IRA Contribution Information.
-For tax year 2013 contributions, we'll mail Form 5498 to you in May 2014, so you have the document for your records.
+For tax year 2016 contributions, we'll mail Form 5498 to you in May 2017, so you have the document for your records.
+For tax year 2017 contributions, we'll mail Form 5498 to you in May 2018, so you have the document for your records.

 When you request a Roth IRA conversion, assets are "distributed" from your non-Roth IRA and then rolled over into your Roth IRA.
 Vanguard will report conversions on IRS Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.

 The code on Form 1099-R, Box 7, is determined by your age at the time of the distribution.
 The number you'll see in the box will be either "2" or "7."

 Note: The custodian making the conversion distribution is responsible for generating Form 1099-R.